rmanocha/linear-nvim/README.md

   default_label_ids = { "abc" } -- optional.
 Table of default label IDs to apply for each new issue created log_level = "warn" -- optional.
 Sets the logging level for the plugin open_url_key = "<c-b>" -- optional.
 Sets the key to be used in telescope to open an issue in the browser.
 Default is <C-b>
-})
+  open_issue_browser = false -- optional.
+When true, opens newly created issues in the browser instead of a telescope picker })
 ```